December 8th in 80s History

 Birthplace: Kingston, Jamaica

-Member of the Rap Group, The Ghetto Boys
+A Member of The Geto Boys

 Sinéad O'Connor (Irish Singer)